jerverless/jerverless.github.io/contributing/committers.md

 Submit a pull request or raise 3 helpful issues to join jerverless Team!

-## Become a PMC
+## Become a PMC Member

 PMC(Project Management Committee) members usually take decisions about project's future.
-Active committers will be added to PMC list frequently.
+Active committers will be added to the PMC list frequently by the existing PMC members.